-The Sand Creek Massacre - 8 Hours that would change the Great Plains forever
+The Sand Creek Massacre - 8 Hours that changed the Great Plains forever

 The Sand Creek Massacre: profound, symbolic, spiritual, controversial, a site unlike any other in America.

-As 650 cavalrymen came around a prairie bend - the camps of Chiefs Black Kettle, White Antelope, and Left Hand lay in the valley before them.
-Chaotic, horrific, tumultuous, and bloody, the events of November 29, 1864 would change the course of history.
+As 675 cavalrymen came around a prairie bend, the camps of Chiefs Black Kettle, White Antelope, and Left Hand lay in the valley before them.
+Chaotic, horrific, tumultuous, and bloody, the events of November 29, 1864 changed the course of history.

 Did You Know?